 There are methods that pack/insert shorter bitwidth inputs into longer words and attempt to use the existing high-bitwidth computation units to improve the processing efficiency for quantized inputs~\cite{AVXforquant, xilinxint4, ottavi2020mixed,garofalo2020pulp,lai2018cmsis, xilinxint8}.
 These solutions are designed as software libraries to fully utilize the existing hardware units such as ALU and Floating Point Unit (FPU) in the X86\_64 CPUs or ARM CPUs, etc. Here we consider the methods that do not involve the change of the existing hardware.

 A library called \textit{Clover}~\cite{AVXforquant} adopts the AVX support of X86\_64 architecture and further extends it with an optimized 4-bit data container that reduces the memory access overhead.
 It simply adopts the 8-bit channel supported by the AVX architecture to process 4-bit data, with an online 4-bit to 8-bit extension.
-Although performance of the system is improved the speed up is constrained by the number of the supported channels by the AVX architecture.
+Although the performance of the system is improved, the speed-up is constrained by the number of supported channels by the AVX architecture.